niconiahi/kopius/data-validation.md

 The output of this method can be two things: the data stored in a variable typed with high fidelity or an error.
 This process, as being the first thing we do for every _Request_ we receive, effectively means that we are controlling the exact data that enters our system

-This makes our system less prone to errors and safer, as even if people send malicious stuff, if the structure defined by the [`valibot schema`](https://valibot.dev/guides/schemas/) used with the `parse` method, then the program will error out
+This makes our system less prone to errors and safer.
+Why safer? bacause even if people send malicious data, the only data we'll end up having is the on that matches the structure defined by the [`valibot schema`](https://valibot.dev/guides/schemas/) used with the `parse` method.
+If the data being checked doesn't match exactly the structure defined in schema, an error is [_thrown_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) and the application stops

 `valibot` will be our swiss-knife library.
 Let's see some example on how to validate different types of data: